 We have established a process to provide an effective means of communication should you need to discuss an issue with teachers or administrators.
-Please arrange to meet with the teacher concerned in the first instance before bringing an issue to the PYP Leadership team.
+Please contact the teacher who is the first instance to help you clarify your issue or request.

 - 1. If there is an issue related to your child's studies, contact the homeroom teacher - 2.
-If there is an issue related to your child's emotional or social well-being, contact the primary school Student Wellbeing Services at pyp\wellbeing@europeanschool.ge and/or the homeroom teacher. - 3.
-If your problem has not been solved at the previous two levels, contact the Head of PYP. - 4.
-If your concern remains unsolved or is seen to be within the areas of responsibilities of the Head of PYP, then contact the Head of IB programmes. - 5.
-If you still need to further discuss your concerns with the ES Director, contact the school secretary and make an appointment.

-The following information will assist you in identifying with whom you may wish to speak.
+If there is an issue related to your child's academic or assessment, contact the PYP Coordinator Ms Tina Gugushvili - 3.
+If there is an issue related to school services like food, transport, club, contact the PYP Procedural Manager Ms Tamuna Kiknadze - 4.
+If there is an issue related to your child's emotional or social well-being, contact the primary school Student Wellbeing Services at pyp_wellbeing@europeanschool.ge and/or the homeroom teacher. - 5.
+If your problem has not been solved at the previous two levels, contact Ms Oxana Akimova_Head of PYP&MYP - 6.
+If your concern remains unsolved or is seen to be within the areas of responsibility of the Head of PYP, then contact the Principal of IB programmes Mr Dr Brice Bomo_Principal, IB & ASAS - 7.
+If you still need to further discuss your concerns with the ES Director, contact the school secretary and make an appointment. - The following information will assist you in identifying with whom you may wish to speak.